 - ⇒ According to the ACCC.
-Singapore fuel prices are the relevant Australian benchmark prices because Singapore is the market that the eastern hemisphere refers to, it is the closest major refining and marketing centre and is a common source of imported petrol to Australia. - ⇒ To meet Australian fuel demand, around 40% of fuel is imported (mainly from Asia and particularly Singapore).
+Singapore fuel prices are the relevant Australian benchmark prices because Singapore is the market that the eastern hemisphere refers to, it is the closest major refining and marketing centre and is a common source of imported petrol to Australia. - ⇒ To meet Australian fuel demand, around half of half of Australia's fuel needs is imported mainly from Asia.